It is a well-known fact that most customer interactions, a staggering 92%, take place over the phone, as a study from Salesforce reported.

 - North Carolina

 - New Jersey

 Multi-party consent is the opposite of one-party consent.
 If your small business is in a state with multi-party consent laws, you must get the permission of the customer and the sales representative before you can record.

 Here are the multi-party consent states:

 Sales call recording software can help your small business identify holes in your sales approach and improve customer satisfaction.
 We hope this post inspires you to begin recording your sales calls!

-EngageBay is an all-in-one marketing, sales, and customer support software with in CRM telephony.
-Designed specifically for SMBs, EngageBay offers a suite of pro-level tools for just $99 a month.
+Designed specifically for SMBs, EngageBay is an all-in-one marketing, sales, and customer support software within CRM telephony.

 How cool is that?